stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 The *$args* collection contains the input parameters from the script file.

-By default, PowerShell on older versions of Windows would only run interactive commands at the shell prompt.
+By default, Windows PowerShell only runs interactive commands at the shell prompt.
 To run local unsigned scripts, but still require scripts from the Internet to be signed, set the policy to *RemoteSigned*:

 ~~~powershell
 Set-ExecutionPolicy RemoteSigned